aws/aws-cdk-go/awscdk/awsdynamodb/README.md

 	},
 })

-// grantReadData applys to the table in us-east-2 and the key arn for the key in us-east-2 globalTable.Replica(jsii.String("us-east-2")).GrantReadData(user)
+// grantReadData applies to the table in us-east-2 and the key arn for the key in us-east-2 globalTable.Replica(jsii.String("us-east-2")).GrantReadData(user)
 ```